-Dr. Altman's interest in statistics stems from her broad
+Altman's interest in statistics stems from her broad interests in the

-in the application of the mathematical sciences to problems in
+application of the mathematical sciences to problems in other

 Dr. Altman's bioinformatics work includes the design and analysis of microarray and RNA-seq studies, functional genomics and gene clustering (by position on the chromosome, by sequence structure, and by function).
 Much of this work is currently in collaboration with biologists such as Claude dePamphilis (plants) and Iliana Baums (coral).
 She also works in more applied areas such as social insects with Christina Grozinger and plant pathology with Tim McNellis.
 In medical bioinformatics, Dr. Altman has been working on single cell RNA-seq for circulating tumor cells with Gary Clawson, the analysis of microbiome data and on the analysis of protein microarrays for antigen analysis.

-Altman's work in functional data analysis and nonparametric
+work in functional data analysis and nonparametric smoothing has

-smoothing has focused on problems in which the errors are
+focused on problems in which the errors are correlated, and parametric

-and parametric covariate effects are of interest.
-Current areas of
+covariate effects are of interest.
+Current areas of interest include

-the response in a comparative experiment and fitting and inference
+a comparative experiment and fitting and inference for longitudinal and

-Altman's work in high dimensional data has taken two
+work in high dimensional data has taken two directions.
+She

-directions.
-She is working on multiple testing and other
+is working on multiple testing and other high dimensional estimation

 and Translational Sciences Institute and is member of the